curityio/dropbox-authenticator/README.rst

 Installation
 ~~~~~~~~~~~~

-To install this plug-in, either download a binary version available from the `releases section of this project's GitHub repository <https://github.com/curityio/identityserver.plugins.authenticators.dropbox-authenticator/releases>`_ or compile it from source (as described above).
+To install this plug-in, either download a binary version available from the `releases section of this project's GitHub repository <https://github.com/curityio/dropbox-authenticator/releases>`_ or compile it from source (as described above).
 If you compiled the plug-in from source, the package will be placed in the ``target`` subdirectory.
-The resulting JAR file or the one downloaded from GitHub needs to placed in the directory ``${IDSVR_HOME}/usr/share/plugins/identityserver.plugins.authenticators.dropbox``.
-(The name of the last directory, ``identityserver.plugins.authenticators.dropbox``, which is the plug-in group, is arbitrary and can be anything.)
+The resulting JAR file or the one downloaded from GitHub needs to placed in the directory ``${IDSVR_HOME}/usr/share/plugins/dropbox``.
+(The name of the last directory, ``dropbox``, which is the plug-in group, is arbitrary and can be anything.)
 After doing so, the plug-in will become available as soon as the node is restarted.

 .. note::